Mongrel.io User Documentation

 -

-stopNodes: Comma-separated list of element paths where processing should stop, preserving the content as raw text or avoiding entity conversion.
-Useful for elements containing code, scripts, or pre-formatted content.
+stopNodes: Comma-separated list of element paths where processing should stop, preserving the content as raw text.

 CSV Write Options